 One of the careers most often associated with an English language graduate is teaching, either in primary or secondary education, but many other options are available in this area including – if you have the appropriate foreign language skills – teaching English as a foreign language.

 Another common career path for graduates is journalism or writing, often done following a postgraduate course.
 These options make clear use of the kind of transferable skills you can expect to acquire over the course of your degree.

 English graduates may also find work in the areas of marketing and public relations, where their strong grasp of the finer points of the English language can prove to be very useful to potential employers.

-A wide range of well-known people in public life have English degrees, and many of them work in industries directly related to their qualification.
+A wide range of well-known people have English degrees, and many of them work in industries directly related to their qualification.

 Many famous writers such as Clive Barker, the novelist Susan Hill and the author Michael Morpurgo hold English degrees.

 The director Danny Boyle is an English graduate, as well as the actor James Franco.
-A number of business leaders, politicians, and public officials all hold degrees in English, making an enormous contribution to public life and society as a whole.
+A number of business leaders, politicians, and public officials all hold degrees in English.